-Grandma's homemade pudding recipes will enable you to make old fashioned pudding desserts that taste as good as the ones she made.
-Delicious puddings that your friends and family will rave about — lip-smacking desserts you'll be proud to serve anytime.
+Grandma's old fashioned pudding recipes will enable you to make homemade desserts that will taste every bit as good as hers.
+Delicious puddings that your friends and family will rave about — lip-smacking desserts you will be proud to serve anytime.

-Imagine: You will be able to make all these delicious comfort foods to proudly enjoy with your family and friends.
+Imagine!
+You will be able to make all these delicious comfort foods and proudly share them with your family and friends.

-By the reign of Queen Elizabeth I, people were making sweet puddings of flour, sugar, fruits, nuts, and spices.
-These were either baked in pans or boiled in a sheep's stomach or in "pudding bags" made of cloth.
+By the reign of Queen Elizabeth the First, people were making sweet puddings of flour, sugar, fruits, nuts, and spices.
+These were either baked in pans or boiled in a sheep's stomach and eventually, in cloth "pudding bags."

-Elizabeth, herself, enjoyed serving elaborate puddings at her royal banquets along with an abundance of rich-tasting fruit pies and marchpanes (marzipan).
+Queen Elizabeth, herself, enjoyed serving elaborate puddings at her royal banquets along with an abundance of rich-tasting fruit pies and marchpane (marzipan).
 In those days, sweets or sweetmeats were considered to be the essential part of any banquet or feast.

 By the late 1700s, few puddings contained meat, and sweet varieties featuring ingredients such as fine bread, rice, and lemon became forever popularized as desserts, along with the ever popular trifles.